carbon-design-system/ibm-products/.github/ISSUE_TEMPLATE/component-or-pattern.md

 - [ ] Delivery follows the guidance in
       [Contributing Guide](https://github.com/carbon-design-system/ibm-cloud-cognitive/blob/master/.github/CONTRIBUTING.md#5-make-a-pull-request)
-- [ ] Feedback from collaborators are addressed, and any follow-up issues are created
+- [ ] Feedback from collaborators is addressed, and any follow-up issues are created

 #### Testing

-- [ ] Input and outputs are tested
 - [ ] Tests are behavior-driven and based on interactions defined in the design
+- [ ] Inputs and outputs are tested
 - [ ] Accessibility tests for each use case
 - [ ] Targets 80% coverage